 I think I went to the Land of The Giants like in the TV series.
 Nature was impressively big.
 The Canyon where the Hydroelectric was being constructed, began to form 70 million years ago thanks to the action of tectonic movements called Horst-Graben; which, due to their characteristics of land mass movement, are called tectonic pillar and tectonic pit, respectively.

 It looked really deep and high.
 The rocks that we see also today on the walls of the Sumidero Canyon, began to form some 136 million years ago based on sediments and calcium minerals (limestone), which is formed by the action of some marine animals such as corals, This means that, in ancient times, this region of Chiapas was submerged by a shallow sea.
 It has an extension of almost 22 thousand hectares.
 Its main attraction is the canyon walls that reach 1000 meters high.

-For me, at that time, it was impressive, because I have not visited yet The Niagara Falls, or the Victoria Falls; still the Chicoasén Hydroelectric plant has one of the 10 highest dams in the world.
-Imagine the Grijalva River a 300 miles long one in southeastern Mexico surrounded by these gigantic walls and vegetation; imagine being in a shallow-draft boat navigating for approximately a hundred miles upstream surrounded by fascinating species with wonderful weather.
+For me, at that time, it was impressive, because I have not visited The Niagara Falls, or the Victoria Falls yet; still the Chicoasén Hydroelectric plant has one of the 10 highest dams in the world.
+Imagine the Grijalva River a 300 miles long in southeastern Mexico surrounded by these gigantic walls and vegetation; imagine being in a shallow-draft boat navigating for approximately a hundred miles upstream surrounded by fascinating species with wonderful weather.